LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/dunning-kruger-rule-of-thumb.md

 &nbsp;

-If a non expert

-is feeling all mighty,

-most likely

-we call that

-an idiot

-with a loose tongue.

-&nbsp;

-If a person
+If somebody

 feels like an impostor,

-most likely knows a lot,
+most likely knows a lot.

-because of understanding

-its own ignorance,

-which takes exploring

-the intended

-Valley of the Unknown.

 &nbsp;